Colin Kaepernick's Girlfriend Calls Out NFL For "Retired" Status: "You Cowards Blackballed Him"

 Nessa Diab

-This week, Nessa took to social media to call out the league.
+This week, Colin Kaepernick’s girlfriend, Nessa took to social media to call out the league.
 She tweeted that the league had blackballed him and immediately shut down retirement speculation.

 “The @NFL@nflcommish@NFLPA lying on their NFL website claiming @Kaepernick7 “retired.”
 Colin did NOT retire.
 You cowards blackballed him bc he peacefully protested against police brutality.
 He’s a Superbowl QB & should be playing bc his stats show that.” – Nessa Diab’s Twitter